cuiwenhai/Estimating-Individualized-Treatment-Rules-Using-Outcome-Weighted-Learning/README.md

-# This is a siulation for the paper "Estimating-Individualized-Treatment-Rules-Using-Outcome-Weighted-Learning"
+# This is a reproduction for the paper "Estimating-Individualized-Treatment-Rules-Using-Outcome-Weighted-Learning"